October 5, 2021

 Most Medicare Plans Renew Automatically

 Good news!
 Medicare plans typically renew automatically.
 This is true for Medicare Part A, Part B, and Medicare Supplement Insurance policies.
 Medicare Advantage and Part D plans will renew if the same plan exists the following year.
-Those plans, however, will likely change in some way year-to-year.
+Those plans, however, may change in some way year-to-year.

 Since the process takes care of itself year after year, you rarely have to take action to renew Medicare coverage.
-That means you can look forward to uninterrupted coverage in each new year.
+That means you can look forward to uninterrupted coverage in each new year if that’s what you would like to do.

 What to Do If You Receive a Plan Non-Renewal Notice